-Let me just say that I’ve tried no less than FIFTY different apps as I was developing my course Grocery Budget Bootcamp.
+Fast forward a few years and I tried no less than FIFTY different apps as I was developing my course Grocery Budget Bootcamp.
 I included an entire lesson on grocery shopping online and another section on apps, and I wanted to make sure I knew how the apps and stores worked for myself, before offering them as an option to members.

 - Download the Ibotta app for free.
-Click HERE to do that (it works whether you’re on the computer or on your smart phone).
+Click HERE to do that (it works whether you’re on the computer or on your phone).

-- Open the app and browse through the available rebates, unlocking any rebates for things you were going to buy anyway.
+- Open the app and browse through the available rebates, unlocking rebates for things you were going to buy anyway.
 (You unlock the rebate by tapping the plus sign.)

 - Shop at the store like you normally would.